Praemuntiacus/Real_Estate_Market_Analysis/README.md

 ### The average price per square meter for real estate properties in each department
 - SQL script: [query3.sql](https://github.com/Praemuntiacus/Real_Estate_Market_Analysis/blob/main/query3.sql)

-- *SELECT CodDept, AVG(ValFon/SrfIm)::decimal(6,2) AS prix_m2*: I select two columns from the result set.
-The first column is *CodDept* from the *immobilier* table (department code).
-The second column is the average price per square meter (AVG(ValFon/SrfIm)) calculated by dividing the value of the property (ValFon) by its surface area (SrfIm).
-The *::decimal(6,2)* syntax specifies that the result should be cast as a decimal number with 6 total digits including 2 decimal places.
-It is assigned the alias *prix_m2*.
-- *FROM immobilier* - the immobilier table from which the data will be retrieved.
-- *JOIN department ON department.id = immobilier.id* - the join of the *department* table with the *immobilier* table based on the *id* column.
-This allows accessing the department information for each property.
-- *GROUP BY department.CodDept*: I group the result set by the *CodDept* column of the *department* table to calculate the average price per square meter for each department.
-- *ORDER BY prix_m2 DESC*: to order the result set in descending order based on the *prix_m2* column.
-The departments with the highest average price per square meter will appear first. *LIMIT 10*: to limit the result set to only include the top 10 departments with the highest average price per square meter.
+The query calculates the average price per square meter (**prix_m2**) for each department (**CodDept**) based on the price (**ValFon**) and surface area (**SrfIm**) data from the *immobilier* table.
+The join condition *department.id = immobilier.id_dept* ensures that the corresponding records are matched between the department and immobilier tables.
+The result is grouped by department (GROUP BY department.CodDept), and the AVG function calculates the average valuation per surface area for each department.
+The ROUND function is used to round the calculated average price per square meter to 2 decimal places.
+The results are then ordered in descending order of **prix_m2** using the ORDER BY clause.
+Finally, the LIMIT 10 clause is used to retrieve only the top 10 departments with the highest average price per square meter.

+The query provides the top 10 departments with the highest average price per square meter based on the valuation and surface area data from the immobilier table.

 ### The average price per square meter for houses in selected departments